johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 original NTSC graphics only occupied the upper 320&times;200 area of a 320&times;256 PAL screen and the bottom 56 lines were left blank (assuming low-res).
-As a result, the art appeared squashed vertically compared to the NTSC orignals on PAL machines (some people call this the "PAL-squash").
+As a result, the art appeared squashed vertically compared to the NTSC originals on PAL machines (some people call this the "PAL-squash").

 Now what you must understand is that *these games were made in America, by Americans, on NTSC monitors* that stretched the 320&times;200 image to fill